BINGO PINBALLS

 Similar to a Magic Screen, the numbers on the card were stationary, but the overlay with the colored lines could be shifed up/down one postion to move numbers into a different colored line.
 Since there were no diagonal wins, however, this just meant you could make any horizontal row any of the three colors.

 So how do you score 6-in-line on a game where you get three balls?
 The rest of the numbers need to be spotted.
 Under player control were three groups of numbers labelled A,B, and C. Within each group were three numbers, two you got immediately and a third which you got on mystery intervals.
-At some point in the game, you would need to choose which of the spotting groups you wanted.
+Before shooting the second ball, you needed to choose which group you wanted, and those 2 or 3 numbers were spotted.

-An additional feature was the mystery spot, where one (or more?) of six numbers not in the ABC groups would light.
+An additional feature was the mystery spot, where one of six numbers not in the ABC groups would light.

 one-card games